kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 WHILE @@FETCH_STATUS = 0
     BEGIN
-        --Do something or a series of things for each record DECLARE @Result int;
+        --Do something or a series of things for each row DECLARE @Result int;
         EXEC @Result = dbo.SomeStoredProcedure @MyId = @MyId;